Site icon Cafe Serre

 6. Enjoy: Serve immediately or use as the base for milk drinks.

-Mastering Milk Steaming and Latte Art
+How Do You Master Milk Steaming and Latte Art?

 1. Purge Steam Wand: Briefly open the steam valve to clear any condensation.